ashkanRmk/educational-projects/README.md

-# Educational Projects of Sadjad University of Higher Technology Courses
+# Educational Projects of Sadjad University of Technology Courses

 ## *Fundamental of Programming*